FUEL GENERATORS AS INTEGRATED

-other fuel) generator to assist in charging their batteries in low winter
+other fuel generators to assist in charging their batteries in low winter

 light conditions, or in conditions of little wind.
 Many who are just